Student Associate Program

 A: The Center for Public Deliberation (CPD) is an organization that helps to improve the way we have conversations as a Northern Colorado community.
 The center trains students as deliberative facilitators.
 Then students get hands-on experience facilitating real-world events with the City of Fort Collins, Larimer County, Poudre School District, local non-profits, and more.
 As a part of a research university, the CPD also studies how we can better engage our communities.

-Q: Which majors can apply?
+Q: Which majors can join?

 communications, political science, business, microbiology, health & exercise science, just to name a few.